Skip to main content

 What is the best eSIM provider for international travel?

-Based on our testing across 15+ countries, Airalo is the best overall eSIM provider for international travel, offering coverage in 200+ destinations with plans starting at $4.50.
-Holafly is best if you want unlimited data.
+Based on our testing across 15+ countries, Airalo is the best overall eSIM provider for international travel, with 200+ country coverage, a trusted marketplace with 10M+ users, and plans starting at $4.50.
+Trip.com offers the cheapest eSIM plans from $0.12/day with daily data reset.
+Saily (by NordVPN) is the best budget value pick with plans from $3.99.

 Are eSIMs cheaper than local SIM cards?